center-for-threat-informed-defense/attack-workbench-frontend/docs/docker-compose.md

 # Docker Compose Installation

 This document describes how to install the ATT&CK Workbench components using Docker Compose.

-## Project Structure

 This project (ATT&CK Workbench Frontend) includes a `docker-compose.yml` file that configures the Docker Compose installation.

+## 1. Download required repositories

-In addition to this project, the ATT&CK Workbench REST API and ATT&CH Workbench Collection Manager projects must be pulled from the github repository.
+In addition to this project, the [ATT&CK Workbench REST API](https://github.com/center-for-threat-informed-defense/attack-workbench-rest-api) and [ATT&CK Workbench Collection Manager](https://github.com/center-for-threat-informed-defense/attack-workbench-collection-manager) projects must be pulled from their github repositories.

 These projects must be placed under a common parent directory:

 ```